Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Simulations Discussion

 \section{Simulations \& Discussion}

 In this section, we present the results of several simulations which demonstrate the efficacy of our models.
 In all simulations, we choose somewhat arbitrary and synthetic data, which we list for the individual simulations.
-The simulations were performed on a laptop computer with an Intel(R) Core(TM) i7-10510U processor running at 1.80GHz.
+The simulations were performed on a laptop computer with an AMD Ryzen 7 7735U processor running at a maximum of 4.75 GHz, and 16GB of RAM.
 Besides anything described above, no further efforts were made to optimize the algorithms, though certain parts are parallelizable, and the resolution of the minimizers used to update the state variables could likely be done more efficiently.
 Even so, our algorithms are quite efficient as reported below.

 In all cases we fix the time step $\delta = 0.1$ and discretize the paths into $N = t/\delta$ steps, where $t$ is the time chosen for the simulation as seen in algorithm \ref{alg:1}.
-Whenever it is necessary to use gradient descent to perform the updates described in sections \ref{car_updates}-\ref{submarine_updates}, we perform 3 steps of gradient descent with a descent rate of $\eta = 0.03$.
+Whenever it is necessary to use gradient descent to perform the updates described in sections \ref{car_updates}-\ref{submarine_updates}, we perform 3 steps of gradient descent with a descent rate of $\eta = 0.15$.
+We also fix $\sigma = 0.5, \tau = 0.5$ and $\kappa = 1$.
 In each case, we continue the iteration until the maximum change in any coordinate of $x$ or $p$ is less than $\text{TOL} = 10^{-3}$.
-This tolerance may appear fairly large, but there was no appreciable difference in the resolved optimal trajectories when this tolerance was decreased to $10^{-8}$, and the latter setting required considerably more clock time to finish the iteration and would sometimes hit the maximum iteration count of $K =100000$.
+This tolerance may appear fairly large, but there was no appreciable difference in the resolved optimal trajectories when this tolerance was decreased to $10^{-8}$. \RV{In each case, we use a maximal iteration count of $K = 100000$ but this maximal count was never reached when using the baseline parameter values.
+When we report clock times and iteration counts for the simulations below, these are averaged over 50 trials.
+Average clock time is then rounded to the nearest tenth of a second and average iteration count is rounded to the nearest integer. }